Funding & financial support

 As well as paying for your tuition fees with a loan (available to UK and EU students), you can apply for a loan to help cover your living costs while you study.
-Maintenance loans are available to all UK full-time students, and you can borrow up to £7,751 if you are living in London, away from your parents.
-Maintenance loans are partially means-tested - 35% of the loan amount depends on your household income.
+Maintenance loans are available to all UK full-time students, and you can borrow up to £8,009 if you are living in London, away from home.
+A maintenance grant is available to students where the household income is £42,620 or less.

 Scholarships and awards

 You may be eligible for an award to help pay your tuition fees or living expenses.
 New scholarships and awards often become available, so it's worth checking our scholarships section on a regular basis to see what you can apply for.

 If your course is NHS-funded, you can apply for a non means-tested grant and a means-tested bursary to help you pay your living expenses while you study.